AIA-Ghana/AIA-Ghana.github.io/_posts/2020-07-14-interview-with-notitia-co-founder-derek-k-degbedzui.md

 ***ii.
 Community***

-Winning Slack community with over 1000+ like-minded, dedicated data scientists
+* Winning Slack community with over 1000+ like-minded, dedicated data scientists

-Supportive peers, students that have “done it”, and our expert team is there support

-and guide you.
+* Supportive peers, students that have “done it”, and our expert team is there to support and guide you.
 Ultra-active, 100% response rate